adamcharnock/lightbus/docs/alternatives.rst

     :backlinks: none

 Below I examine the current alternatives to Lightbus with the intention of determining how Lightbus should be positioned.
+I've also included any relevant highly voted/commented issues for each project as this may indicate demand for additional features.

 Celery
 ------